coderefinery/2023-03-21-workshop/content/questions/day4.md

 **Choose many**.
 Vote by adding an `o` character:

 - A: Easier to find and reproduce (scientific reproducibility)
-  - votes: oooooooOoooooooooooooooooooooooooooooooooo
+  - votes: oooooooooooooooooooooooooooooooooooooooooo

 - B: More trustworthy: others can verify correctness and find and report bugs
-  - votes: ooooOooooooooooooooooooooooooooooo
+  - votes: oooooooooooooooooooooooooooooooooo
 - C: Enables others to build on top of your code (derivative work, provided the license allows it)
-  - votes: oooooooOooooooooooooooooooooo
+  - votes: ooooooooooooooooooooooooooooo

 - D: Others can submit features/improvements
   - votes: oooooooooooooooooooooo